Upon creating an automatic Software Update strategy in your organization, you need to automate this process as much as possible.

 Above we can see that Available Time is two days.
 After two days, the software updates are available in the Software Center on the client.

 Installation Deadline is configured for 7 days, which means that after 2+7 days, the software updates are forcefully installed on the clients.

-What you should take away from this is that the installation deadline of the software updates is the sum of Available time + Deadline time.
+The key take away from this is that the software updates’ installation deadline is the sum of Available time + Deadline time.